Configure SAML with AD FS

 • In Tableau Cloud, a user’s username is their unique identifier.
 As described in the steps for configuring AD FS to accept sign-in requests from Tableau Cloud, users’ Tableau Cloud usernames must match the username stored in AD.

-• In Step 2: Configure AD FS to accept sign-in requests from Tableau Cloud, you added a claim rule in AD FS to match the first name, last name, and username attributes between AD FS and Tableau Cloud.
+• In Step 3.
+Configure Tableau Cloud application in your IdP, you added a claim rule in AD FS to match the first name, last name, and username attributes between AD FS and Tableau Cloud.
 Alternatively, you can use step 5.
-Match attributes in Tableau Cloud to do the same.
+Map attributes in Tableau Cloud to do the same.

 Thanks for your feedback!Your feedback has been successfully submitted.
 Thank you!